6 blink-and-you’ll-miss-it moments at the coronation

+From a ‘grim reaper’ appearing outside Westminster Abbey to Prince Harry’s awkward expression

-The coronation ceremony of King Charles III and Queen Camilla has now come to an end, after a display of grandeur and tradition at Westminster Abbey today.
+The coronation ceremony of King Charles III and Queen Camilla came to an end on Saturday 6 May, after a display of grandeur and tradition at Westminster Abbey.

-Britain’s new King and Queen were crowned in front of 2,000 guests as well as a worldwide audience, with millions tuning in to watch the ceremony on TV.
+Britain’s new King and Queen were crowned in front of 2,000 guests as well as a worldwide audience, with more than 20 million people tuning in to watch the crowning moment.

 The coronation was a time of reflection and solemnity for the royal family and the nation, as a new Carolean era begins.